- Support in your community

 A safe return to school

-Schools and educational settings across Gateshead have now re-opened.
+Schools and educational settings across Gateshead are re-opening from Monday 8 March 2021.

 All schools have completed a COVID-19 specific risk assessment to help keep our children, school staff and their families as safe as possible.